sergiomafra/tango-challenge/README.md

     /appointment

-It should be hit with POST method passing a JSON body with the `user_id` key corresponding to user identification and `date_and_time` key with the corresponding date and time of the appointment in ISO format.
+It should be hit with POST method passing a JSON body with the `user_id` key corresponding to user identification (positive integer) and `date_and_time` key with the corresponding date and time of the appointment in ISO format (string).

 #### Example: